oohlalog/oohlalog_syslog/README.md

 syslog:
 	path: /var/log/system.log
 	api_key: YOUR_API_KEY
+	default_level: INFO
+	error_pattern: ERROR
+	warn_pattern: WARN
+	info_pattern: INFO
 ```

 Multiple log files can be listed here by name (in the example above we are naming this log syslog).
 This gives us the ability to tie logging into other services like perhaps your mysql logs, mongo logs, whatever log file you want to monitor really.
+Regular expressions may also be defined on a file by file basis as shown in hte config above.

 To kick off the monitor one can simply test by typing `oohlalog` in the shell.
 This will startup the monitor script and start forwarding log messages to oohlalog.
 It will also confirm your config is setup correctly.